ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

 \section{Conclusions}

-In this paper, we introduced \methodName{}, an innovative generative adversarial network designed to synthesize realistic 12-lead ECG signals by integrating the ECG Dynamical Model (EDM).
-This approach employs a dual-component loss function that combines Wasserstein loss with Euler Loss, promoting fidelity to both individual and inter-lead ECG dynamics.
+In this paper, we introduced \methodName{}, a novel generative adversarial framework for synthesizing highly realistic 12-lead ECG signals by incorporating domain-specific knowledge from the ECG Dynamical Model.
+Our approach leverages a novel Euler Loss to enforce both intra-lead temporal dynamics and critical inter-lead physiological dependencies, yielding clinically plausible and structurally coherent ECG waveforms.

-Our method utilizes a dual-component loss function in the generator, combining Wasserstein distance with Euler Loss to ensure fidelity to both specific lead dynamics and their physiological interactions.
-This model has shown potential in generating ECGs that closely mimic real cardiac activity, surpassing traditional synthetic generation methods in both realism and medical plausibility.
+Our empirical results show that \methodName{} consistently outperforms conventional generative methods, including state-of-the-art diffusion models.
+This superior generative quality translates into significant gains in downstream classification performance, particularly in specificity for lower-prevalence cardiac abnormalities especially in lower-prevalence classes.
+Furthermore, we validated \methodName{}'s clinical utility in a real-world setting, showing its potential for early detection of left ventricular systolic dysfunction (LVSD) by identifying patients potentially in need of further echocardiographic evaluation.

-\methodName{} offers significant promise for advancing cardiac diagnostics and research by providing diverse, high-quality synthetic ECG data to enhance classification tasks.
-Future work will aim to expand its application to full ECG signals, not only 12-lead heartbeats, and to refine its ability to model rare cardiac conditions, further enhancing its diagnostic utility.
+\methodName{} holds significant promise for advancing cardiac diagnostics and research.
+Future work will explore diffusion-guided ODEs to combine the strengths of both generative paradigms for even higher fidelity and diversity.
+We also plan to extend its application to a broader spectrum of cardiac conditions and explore its utility in personalized analysis to further support clinical decision-making and improve patient outcomes.